seigenbrode/ml-sagemaker-workshop/README.md

  ## Lab 2: Data Processing at Scale using SageMaker Processing

- From within the notebook instance we created in Lab Setup above:
+ This is a two part lab to showcase using Amazon SageMaker Processing in two different scenarios.

+ For Part 1:  We will utilize SageMaker Processing for data pre-processing using the SKLearnProcessor as well as for model evalution after training our model.

    1) Go to the **Files** tab
    2) Click **ml-sagemaker-workshop/lab2**
+   3) Click **Part1-SageMakerProcessing.ipynb** to open Part 1 of Lab 2
+   4) The remaining steps for this lab are performed within the notebook instance

+For Part 2: We will also create our own custom processor using ScriptProcessor to demonstrate the ability to bring your own container as well

+   1) Go to the **Files** tab
+   2) Click **ml-sagemaker-workshop/lab2**
-   3) Click **Lab2-SageMakerProcessing.ipynb** to open Lab 2
+   3) Click **Part2-SageMakerProcessing-DASK.ipynb** to open Part 2 of Lab 2
    4) The remaining steps for this lab are performed within the notebook instance

 ---